Atishfulzade/random-password-generator/README.md

 5. Your random password will be generated and displayed on the screen.
 6. Optionally, you can click the "Copy to Clipboard" button to copy the generated password to your clipboard.

-## Credits

-This project was created by [Your Name].
-It's a simple demonstration of using HTML, CSS, and JavaScript to build useful web tools.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.